 ‘Who’s that?’ a couple of Death Eaters called out at once.
 Rabastan, after a small grin to his brother, spoke a name that Auburn would never have predicted.

-Malfoy’s name was met with severe protest, every Death Eater in the room speaking all at once.
+Malfoy’s name was met with severe protest.
+Nearly every Death Eater in the room voiced their aversion to Malfoy’s induction all at once.
 Rabastan put up his hands in an effort to silence the jeers, Avery speaking loudly over them in order to be heard.

 ‘Now listen up!
-We met with Draco just the other week after his mother was let out of Azkaban.
+We met with Draco just the other week!
 We believe that he has the best of intensions in helping us return to power once again.
 He could turn out to be a key asset as a spy for us inside the Ministry.’

-‘Mulciber – Jugson… have you had any success yet?’
+‘Mulciber – Jugson… it appears clear to me that you have had little to no success so far at the Ministry – you have not infiltrated the premises as we have requested of you...’
 Rodolphous called to a couple of Death Eaters sitting in the front rows.

 ‘N-No not yet, Rodolphous.
 Give us just one more chance...
 We are trying,’ Mulciber responded after glancing at what had to be Jugson.
 His last sentence was more a plea rather than a statement.

-‘Pity…’ Rodolphous responded after a brief moment of examination of the two Death Eaters, Mulciber and Jugson only responding with avoiding the glaring stares of the head Death Eaters.
+‘Pity...’
+Rodolphous responded after a brief moment of examination.
 ‘It appears as if we are going to have to take over.
-The distraction is an integral part of our plan – it is something we need in order for our acquaintance to carry out the work that has been requested of us…’ Rodolphous continued, glancing to his fellow head Death Eaters.
-‘It seems as if you two are unable to perform the most simplest of tasks…’
+The distraction... is an integral part of our plan – it is something we need in order for our acquaintance to carry out their work and in turn, work that has been requested of us...’
+Rodolphous continued, glancing to his fellow head Death Eaters.
+‘It seems as if you two are unable to perform the most simplest of tasks...’

 ‘What do you mean by “distraction”?
 What are you talking about Rodolphous?’
 Ramsay called out from beside Auburn.